ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 than skipped, so 5.1 and 7.1 files are not exempt from gain/peak checks.

-Approving a missing-ReplayGain finding runs a portable Python reproduction of Claire's `argt` / `add-ReplayGain-tags.bat` workflow on that track's immediate
+Approving a missing-ReplayGain finding runs a portable Python reproduction of the `argt` / `add-ReplayGain-tags.bat` workflow on that track's immediate
 folder:

 1. Discover all immediate-child MP3 and FLAC files; the operation is